Movement

 You can push the current pose on the stack, then move the arm, and

-then assume the pose with moveEeToPoseWord
+then assume the pose with moveEeToPoseWord.
+For example, the

 following program pushes the current pose, moves the arm to crane